-Spring (4).
+Spring (4)

 An introduction to the marine environment.
 Emphasis will be on the geologic history, inhabitants, and ecology of marine ecosystems.
 Evolutionary history and adaptations of various groups of marine organisms will be addressed.
 There also will be several optional field trips to coastal sites.
-Offered as needed.